Realising the benefits of xAPI

 Open badges enthusiast and Learning Pool customer Bob Price from Newport City Homes shares his take on Badgr and its importing capabilities.

 The main advantage in supporting xAPI is that it allows us incredible flexibility in how we produce and host e-learning content, and in how we report on Learner activity.

-One of our key technology objectives for the year, is to make the production, customisation, and sharing of content between the Adapt Builder, the Catalogue and the LMS a seamless experience for our users, and here’s what we’re doing:
+One of our key technology objectives for the year, is to make the production, customisation, and sharing of content between the Learning Pool Authoring, the Catalogue and the LMS a seamless experience for our users, and here’s what we’re doing: